olsonben/cancer-not-cancer/README.md

 5. Update tools.

 ~~Cookies for login button to dissapear~~ :: NOTE using store; redundantly checks every page change; slow loading of button comes from v-html
-Skip button
+Skip button :: Future
-History toggle (limit 10 grades with show more)
+History toggle (limit 10 grades with show more) :: Future

 ## Urgent